 An even newer addition to this area is the road itself.
 From 2010, Exhibition Road was redesigned to give greater priority to pedestrians.
 This was much needed, as the area attracts over 11 million visitors each year and gets very busy.
 One local politician claimed that the new design would transform the street into “the most beautiful in London”.
 What do you think of the layout?

 Continue a short way along Exhibition Road.
 Pass the tunnel for the Underground station and stop near the entrance to the Science Museum.

 11 Keeping up to date

 When the Great Exhibition was over, many of the exhibits needed a new home.
 These were put in the South Kensington Museum built just across the road.
 They included exhibits of industrial and decorative art and a few miscellaneous science collections.

-The South Kensington Museum was clad in sheets of corrugated iron.
-It was ugly and soon nicknamed the ‘Brompton Boilers’.
-In 1899 Queen Victoria laid the foundation stone for a range of buildings to replace them and decreed that it should be renamed the Victoria and Albert Museum.
+In 1857 the South Kensington Museum was built just across the road.
+The building was clad in sheets of corrugated iron.
+This ugly structure was soon known as the ‘Brompton Boilers’.
+In 1899 Queen Victoria laid the foundation stone for a range of buildings to replace them.
+She decreed the site be renamed the Victoria and Albert Museum.

-Both the science and art collections were expanding and it was decided that a separate location should be found for the science exhibits.
-Work began in 1913 to establish the Science Museum here.
+Throughout this period the science and art collections were both expanding.
+It was decided that a separate location should be found for the science exhibits.
+So in 1913 work began to establish the Science Museum.